-The year 2017 is turning out to be a year a major growth, here in Extreme Nazarene.
-So far, we are projected to plant more churches this year than our initial goal with three of them opening up in completely new mission field.
+The year 2017 is turning out to be a year of major growth, here in Extreme Nazarene.
+So far, we are projected to plant more churches this year than our initial goal with three of them opening up in a completely new mission field.
 Already in January, we began the work of planting in Germany.
 And now, later this year, we will begin planting in Brazil, and then Venezuela.

 Venezuela has been a popular topic in the news with it’s political unrest.
 Over the years, missionaries from different denominations have been pulled out of the country, and Americans have been warned about travel through the country because of violent crime, social unrest, and shortages of food and medicines (see here).
 Pastor Yoan Camacarro, the NorAndino Field Office Manager in Extreme Nazarene, himself is Venezuelan, and naturally has a heart for his nation.

 The Lord began to speak to him about planting churches in Venezuela with a team of just Venezuelans.
 Shortly after running with the idea, it became a reality.
 Extreme Nazarene Missions later this year will train and send a team of young adult Venezuelan 40/40s to plant a church in their country.

 We interviewed Pastor Yoan about how this project became a reality.

 How did this opportunity come up to plant a church in Venezuela?